underlow/semantic-ui-kotlin-wrapper/README.md

 Kotlin wrapper library to use [Semantic UI React](https://react.semantic-ui.com) in Kotlin JS project.

-This is not more than Proof of Concept.
-Be careful using it in production.
-If you have some thoughts feel free to submit tickets or pull requests.
+This is Proof of Concept.
+Be careful using it.
+Feel free to submit tickets or pull requests.

 ***Usage***